wtmatlock/flanker/docs/README.md

 ## Clustering

 Having extracted flanking sequences around a gene, you might then want to cluster them into groups which share high sequence identity.
-Flanker does this using single linkage clustering of Mash distances.
+Flanker does this using [single-linkage clustering](https://en.wikipedia.org/wiki/Single-linkage_clustering) of Mash distances.
 The method is very similar to that used by Ryan Wick in his [Assembly-Dereplicator](https://github.com/rrwick/Assembly-Dereplicator) package (and indeed we re-use several of his functions).

 A seperate clustering file is produced for each window examined.
 The output is a comma separated file with two columns: sequence and cluster group.
 These can easily be combined for further processing: